dworthen/BlazorRealm/README.md

 ## Component Pattern (boilerplate)

 1. Inject `Store<AppState>`.
+2. Store a local copy of state, `State = Store.GetState()`.
-2. Register event handler for `Blazor.Realm.Store`'s `change` event in `OnInit`.
+3. Register event handler for the change event in `OnInit` and Update local state.
-3. Remove event handlers in the component's `Dispose`.
+4. Remove event handlers in `Dispose`.
-4.  `Dispatch` actions and read state from `Store.State`.
+5.  `Dispatch` actions and read state from `State`.

-The first three items are repeated in all components connecting a Realm store.
+The first 4 items are repeated in all components connecting to a Realm store.
 Instead of repeating this pattern, components may inherit from `Blazor.Realm.RealmComponent`.

 ```C#
 @page "/counter"